yasuke0x0/TrueCoinflip/Readme.md

 # Ethereum Coin Flip Game

-A simple casino game based on the Ethereum blockchain, featuring a Solidity smart contract (CoinFlip.sol) and a web-based interface for interaction.
+A simple casino game based on the Ethereum blockchain, featuring a Solidity smart contract (TrueCoinflip.sol) and a web-based interface for interaction.

 ![screenshot](screenshot.png)